YourAverageYeet/YourAverageYeet/README.md

      **Python** - First encountered at eight, relearned in middle school with a college-level course taken in high school; reenforced in TAMU's ENGR 102 course (Engineering Lab I - Computation).
   4. **OCaml** - Learnt during TAMU's CSCE 314 course (Programming Languages) in Spring 2026.
   5. **Racket** - Learnt during TAMU's CSCE 314 in Spring 2026.
+  6. **Ruby** - Learnt during TAMU's CSCE 314 in Spring 2026
+  7. Finally, a list of languages I've fooled around in but not specifically learnt in no particular order:
+     - LOLCODE
+     - Fortran
+     - Pascal
+     - Lua
+     - Befunge
+     - Smalltalk
+     - Brainf***
 - How to reach me:
   1. Email: [mike2@tamu.edu](mailto:mike2@tamu.edu?subject=I%20saw%20you%20on%20GitHub%20and%20wished%20to%20reach%20out)
   2. Discord: @yeetusff